rekalogika/rekalogika-docs/docs/mapper/02-object/04-lazy-loading.md

 older `symfony/var-exporter` lazy objects, except that the new mechanism supports `final` classes.

-Old-style proxy classes will still be generated during warming up, this is done to anticipate the case where the target environment uses different PHP versions.
+Old-style proxy classes will still be generated during warming up.
+This is done to anticipate the case where the target environment uses different PHP versions.

 ## Disabling Lazy-Loading